ceralena/docker-phpipam/README.md

 Use this command to pull a version of `phpipam` (check its [GitHub releases](https://github.com/phpipam/phpipam/releases)):

     git subtree pull --squash --prefix vendor/phpipam https://github.com/phpipam/phpipam.git 1.4

+## a note on submodules

+phpipam has various submodules - see `vendor/phpipam/.gitmodules`:

+* php-saml
+* PHPMailer
+* captcha
+* bootstrap-select
+* GoogleAuthenticator
+* qrcodejs

+Since the phpipam code has been vendored into this repository with `git subtree`, instead of `git submodule`, its own submodules haven't come along for the ride.
+This should probably be fixed by using submodule instead.
+For now, if you need the functionality from any of those modules, you can `git rm` the empty directory and clone or subtree their code into it.